nkohari/nate.io/content/writing/index.md

 {% article-search /%}

 I've been writing on various blogs and websites for the last {% duration since="2006-07-28" /%}.
-I don't write as often as I used to.
-Occasionally, I swear to myself that I'll start writing again, but then I don't follow through.
+My older writing feels pretty silly to me today, and a lot of the content isn’t relevant anymore.
+I don't really recognize myself as the author, but for some reason I can't part with them.
+Instead, I've marked them as _archived_ and included them here.

 {% article-grid /%}

----

-## Articles from a past life

-Lots of my older writing feels pretty silly to me today, and most of the content isn’t relevant anymore.
-Reading these articles, I often don't recognize myself as the author.
-For some reason I can't part with them, so instead I've marked them as _archived_ and included them here.

-{% article-grid state="archived" /%}